Microplastics: Macro pollution across the Food Planet

 By Paola K. Norström, Communications Manager, Food Planet Prize 2021-05-18 3 minutes read

 Images of turtles entangled in plastic often hit the headlines.
-If not directly killing marine animals, plastic debris breaks down into tiny pieces called microplastics.
+When not directly killing marine animals, plastic debris breaks down into tiny pieces called microplastics.
 Now found in every corner of the planet, including some of the Earth's most remote places like Antarctica, seafloors, and groundwater, microplastics have turned into a plague that keeps on spreading.
 So, it's perhaps unsurprising that a recent study discovered plastic fragments in the air we breathe.
-But we should nevertheless be alarmed by the news.
+We should nevertheless be alarmed by the news.

 While we use plastics in nearly all aspects of life, the way we produce, distribute, consume, and dispose of food notably fuels our global appetite for this petroleum byproduct.
 In fact, food and drink packaging alone accounts for 16% of all plastics ever produced.
 Microplastics have infested the entire food chain, polluting land, water, and atmosphere with disastrous environmental and public health consequences.